Simulating frequency splittings and loss in Fabry-P\'erot cavities

-Optical Fabry-P\'erot microcavities are essential devices for cavity-QED experiments, such as the study of single emitters \cite{Haussler2021FiberCavityhBN, Herrmann2024TinVacancyMicrocavity, Bayer2023OpticalResonator}.
-Specifically, high finesse and small modes offer the advantage of Purcell enhancement \cite{Purcell1946SpontaneousFrequencies}.
-Fabry-P\'erot cavities are usually described by paraxial theory predicting modes that are characterized by a longitudinal quantum number q and a transverse order N, where modes with the same $(q,N)$ labels are frequency degenerate in a rotation-symmetric cavity.
-But optical micro-cavities with mirror radii $R_m$ of only a few wavelengths ($R_{\rm m}/\lambda \lesssim 100$), and cavity lengths $L<R_m$, don’t operate in the paraxial limit.
-Moreover, micro-fabricated mirrors come in various shapes, based on fabrication techniques \cite{Hunger2012LaserSilica, Maier2025FabricationSmoothing}.
+However, optical micro-cavities with mirror radii $R_m$ of only a few wavelengths ($R_{\rm m}/\lambda \lesssim 100$), and cavity lengths $L<R_m$, don’t operate in the paraxial limit.
+Moreover, micro mirrors come in various shapes, based on fabrication techniques \cite{Hunger2012LaserSilica, Maier2025FabricationSmoothing, Ding2026HighMicrocavities}.
 This calls for a more comprehensive description taking into account nonparaxial corrections and mirror-shape effects.

 The semi-analytic theory by van Exter \textit{et al.} \cite{VanExter2022FineSpectra} takes these effects into account using perturbation theory.
 It predicts shifts and splittings of the eigenfrequencies relative to the paraxial model, resulting in \textit{fine structure} in the spectra of higher-order transverse modes as well as shape-induced polarization splitting of the fundamental mode.
 Although the theory has not been extensively tested yet, it has been shown to agree well with several experiments.
 The fine structure has been experimentally observed by Koks \textit{et al.} \cite{Koks2022ObservationStructure}, whose cavity had close-to-spherical mirrors and operated in the strong nonparaxial regime.
 The theory also agrees well with observations of Zhang \textit{et al.} \cite{Zhang2025OpticallyArrays} in a millimeter-wave cavity, who exploited the understanding of their fine structure to avoid mode-mixing and improve finesse by two orders of magnitude.
-An additional correction for an aspheric Gaussian shaped height profile of the mirror was introduced and observed by Post \textit{et al.} \cite{Post2025OpticalModes}, whose cavity had close-to-Gaussian mirrors and operated in an intermediate regime where competition between nonparaxial, anistropic and aspheric effects was observed.
+An additional correction for an aspheric Gaussian-shaped height profile of the mirror was introduced and observed by Post \textit{et al.} \cite{Post2025OpticalModes}, whose cavity had close-to-Gaussian mirrors and operated in an intermediate regime where competition between nonparaxial, anistropic and aspheric effects was observed.